 At Brooklyn Prospect’s middle and high school in Windsor Terrace, construction is completed for a new black box theater, a library renovation, and the conversion of part of the existing convent into new classrooms and offices.

-The Church of St. Luke and St. Matthew in Fort Green, Brooklyn selects Loci and Heather McKinstry to upgrade its lower parish hall and design a new commercial kitchen for its overnight hosting of homeless guests.
+The Church of St. Luke and St. Matthew in Fort Green, Brooklyn selects Loci to upgrade its lower parish hall and design a new commercial kitchen for its overnight hosting of homeless guests.

-655 Morris Avenue, a 176-unit LEED Silver affordable housing project in the Bronx managed by Ed Jose and Heather McKinstry, breaks ground.
+655 Morris Avenue, a 176-unit LEED Silver affordable housing project in the Bronx breaks ground.

 David Briggs joins The New York Time’s architecture critic, Michael Kimmelman, on a tour of the Gowanus Canal neighborhood and along Fourth Avenue to discuss the ongoing development challenges faced by the community.